 “Dumb enough not to realize an obvious metaphor when you see it,” she said, looking from my eyes to the ball and chain.
 All I could do was roll my eyes and stand up.
 I started walking away, back down the side of the crater, but the ball got a lead on me, and started to drag me down the hill.
 Just as my feet left the ground, a hand clasped my own and kept me from what surely would’ve been a very long and painful fall.

 “What do you know?
 That ball isn’t nearly as heavy when there are two people carrying it.”

 I rolled my eyes yet again, blowing out hot air as if it could blow away her smugness while I took a moment to regain my balance.

-Another moment passed in silence before I began gathering up my chain again and making my way down the hill.
+We passed another minute in silence before I began gathering up my chain again and making my way down the hill.
 But, before I took off, I paused.
 It took a second, but I had a mini-epiphany.

 “Look,” I started, turning back to her, “Uh, thanks.
 I would’ve been fucked and… yeah.”